fabriciodanioj/video-maker/content/README.md

-Folder for donwloaded or generated content
+Folder for downloaded or generated content